makyo/writing/work/getting-lost/index.md

 comments: false
 ---

-When RJ gets Lost in the 'net, stuck without a way to return to the world outside, he finds himself torn between accepting his fate and the struggle to escape.
-Meanwhile, Dr. Carter Ramirez, a specialist in the Lost, finds himself meeting with a surprising amount of political pressure when attending to RJ's case.
+When RJ gets Lost in the 'net, stuck without a way to return to the world outside, ey finds emself torn between accepting eir fate and the struggle to escape.
+Meanwhile, Dr. Carter Ramirez, a specialist in the Lost, finds herself meeting with a surprising amount of political pressure when attending to RJ's case.
 Much more is bound up in the case of the Lost than appears at first glance.

 Written for [NaNoWriMo 2015](http://nanowrimo.org/participants/makyo/novels/getting-lost-824755)